 Under California’s strict liability doctrine, which applies to other major retailers in the state, the courts determined that Amazon was more than just a facilitator of the laptop battery in this case.
 They charged the injured woman’s credit card and shipped the product from an Amazon-owned warehouse.
 The product arrived in Amazon packaging.
 Clearly, according to the court, Amazon was more than just the distributor.

 If you or somebody you care about has been injured by a defective product, you may be entitled to significant compensation.
-At Mancini & Associates, our skilled and experienced team will thoroughly investigate your case so we can secure the compensation you are entitled to.
+At Mancini & Associates, our skilled and experienced Sherman Oaks product liability lawyers will thoroughly investigate your case so we can secure the compensation you are entitled to.
 This could include coverage for: